-Figures 8 and 9 show the base curve for the three devices together with the actual and derived discharge curves for a web application and movie player executing together.
+Figures 7 and 8 show the base curve for the three devices together with the actual and derived dis-

+Figure 8.
+Base curve together with discharge curves (actual and derived) for HP iPAQ charge curves for a web application and movie player executing together.
 In all cases the actual discharge curve and the derived discharge curve track each other closely, showing that our algorithm performs well.
 Note that in the case of iPAQ, the discharge curve is a measure of the instantaneous voltage level as opposed to the battery charge level as in the case of laptops.
 The iPAQ fails when the voltage level falls below a certain threshold.
 We have not yet been able to test this algorithm on a mobile phone platform, but we expect similar performance due to similar battery chemistry (Li-Ion) and similarly multi-functional operating systems on newer phones.

 Table 1.
-Comparing accuracy of our algorithm with ACPI's
+C Compari ng ac curacy of our al gorithm with n ACPI's ;

-LMachine Average Prediction Error
+Machine Average Prediction Error

-Our algorithm ACPI
+Machine Our algorithm ACPI

 New HP laptop 1.2% 23.5%

 Old Dell laptop 6.1% 120.2%

 HP iPAQ 3% 52.2%

-Table 1 summarises the performance of our battery prediction algorithm against the devices' own battery lifetime predictors (obtained via ACPI), across experiments using all 7 combinations of applications.
+Table 1 summarizes the performance of our battery prediction algorithm against the devices' own battery lifetime predictors (obtained via ACPI), across experiments using all 7 combinations of applications.
 Our algorithm clearly wins, with average errors of 1%, 3% and 6% while ACPI's estimates are (on average) over 100% off (i.e. predicting more than double the actual lifetime) in the case of an older battery with a non-linear discharge curve.
 In absolute terms, we are able to predict battery lifetime with an average accuracy between 4 minutes for the new laptop and 12 minutes for the iPAQ.
 This experiment shows that our battery prediction algorithm is capable of providing accurate enough information to support the feasibility of CABMAN.